lingtalfi/kamille-installer-tool/README.md

     The possible parameters are:

      - module: mandatory, the module name
-    - route: default=Dummy_Route     (will be automatically prefixed with the module name)
+     - route: mandatory, the route
+     - uri: mandatory, the uri of the page (if null, will be based on the route)
+     - controller: mandatory, the name of the controller
      - controllerModelDir: default=null, the directory where controller models are looked for
      - controllerModel: default=Dummy, the name of the controller model to use (inside the controllerModelDir)
-    - uri: default=null, the uri of the page (if null, will be based on the route
-    - controllerDir: default=Pages, the name of the dir in which the controller file will be generated
-    - controllerString: default=null, the name of the controller; if null, some default name will be generated based on the route
      - env: default=front (back|front), defines where to create the routes